rubymonsters/ruby-for-beginners/12_methods.md

 also defines a local variable `number`, and assigns the object that was passed, the number `3`, to this variable.

 Now Ruby is ready to evaluate line 2.
-Again it finds that we are using the operator `+`, on the value that is assigned to the variable `number`.
+It finds that we are using the operator `+`, on the value that is assigned to the variable `number`, which is `3`.
 In order to do that Ruby first evaluates the thing that is on the right hand side of the operator, which in our example, again, is a number.
 Ruby will therefor create the number (an instance of the class `Fixnum`), this time with the value `2`.

-Ruby is now ready to evaluate the operator, and add the number `2` to the number `3`, which is assigned to `number`.
+Ruby is now ready to evaluate the operator, and add the number `2` to the number `3`.
 This operation returns a new number (an instance of the class `Fixnum`), which is `5`.

 Ruby recognizes that the method body has ended, and so it returns from the method `add_two`, with the return value `5`, because this was the return value